defcronyke/gitcid/README.md

 ### Make new git repositories:

-- Run these commands from the top-level directory of the GitCid git repo.
+- Run these `.gc/init.sh` commands from the top-level directory of the GitCid repo, to make new GitCid git repositories.

 1. Make a new local git repo with the default name of "`repo`" in the current directory:
    ```shell